Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 If you choose medicated feed:

-• If you are raising laying hens, around 20ish weeks, switch to a “layena” or layer feed
+- If you are raising laying hens, around 20ish weeks, switch to a “layena” or layer feed and add supplemental oyster shell flakes.

 If you choose organic or unmedicated chick starter feed

-• Be especially diligent about brooder cleanliness: don’t allow dropping to pile up, clean out the bedding once or twice a week, clean any droppings or bedding out of their feeder and waterer as needed throughout the day.
+- Be especially diligent about brooder cleanliness: don’t allow droppings to pile up, clean out the bedding once or twice a week, clean any droppings or bedding out of their feeder and waterer as needed throughout the day.

 That's it!
 Enjoy your chicks!

-Need to integrate new babies into an existing flock?
+Need to integrate new babies into your current flock?

 Read this next (or pin it to save for next year!):